ec-europa/platform-dev/profiles/common/modules/features/sitemap/README.md

 The feature can be activated using the feature set menu (/admin/structure/feature-set).

+## Developer and administrator notes

+Submodule xmlsitemap_i18n is not compatible with this feature and the two should never be enabled together.

 # Usage

 When the feature is enabled, the /sitemap.xml is available.